-5 The value of the dividends distributed to shareholders refers to the balance for the 2018 financial year resolved in April 2019 for € 96.1 million, and the account for the 2019 financial year resolved in November 2019 for € 98.7 million

-Distribution of the Economic Value generated and distributed by the Recordati Group in 20196
+- 5 The value of the dividends distributed to shareholders refers to the balance for the 2018 financial year resolved in April 2019 for € 96.1 million, and the account for the 2019 financial year resolved in November 2019 for € 98.7 million. - 6 The distribution of the Economic Value generated and distributed to various categories of stakeholder has been quantified through a reclassification of the income statement, elaborated according to the provisions of the "GRI Sustainability Reporting Standards".